Texas-Blockchain/texasblockchaintoken/README.md

 'mint_functions' : Python files that provide supply-side constraints for the TBT economy.

 'exchange' : Python files that manage Uniswap contracts (https://uniswap.io/)

+To download all packages needed, navigate to the project folder in Terminal and run `pip install -r requirements.txt`